-North facing panels will make the most power in the middle of the day and overall produce more power than west or east facing panels.
+North facing panels will make the most power in the middle of the day and overall produce more electricity than west or east facing panels.

-If you have a large roof then you could install east west and north facing panels and get good power output all day.
-Talk to your installer, decide what time of day you want the highest output and have the panels mounted accordingly.
-Changing the angle later on should not be a major problem but will come at some cost.
+If you have a large roof, then you could install east-west and north facing panels and get good power output all day.
+Talk to your installer, decide what time of day you want the highest production and have the panels mounted accordingly.
+Changing the angle, later on, should not be a significant problem but will come at some cost.

 Solar panel angle